 All children should arrive by 8:15 a.m. each day.
-After 8:15 a.m. it will be necessary for you to park and come in with your child.
+After 8:15 a.m. it will be necessary for you to park and come to the door with your child.

-Parents of students enrolled in the Pre Primary (18months-3yrs) program should go to Building One and sign in with the office.
-After doing so, parents may proceed to Building 3 (Rooms 900-1400) or 4 (1900) where they will be met at the door by their child's teacher.
+Parents of students enrolled in the Pre Primary program should go to Building One and sign in with the office or call the office so we can notify the teachers of your child's arrival.

-Parents of students enrolled in the Primary program (Rooms 200,300,400,500) should not enter the classroom or disturb the teachers or class once the day has begun.
+Parents of students enrolled in the Primary program should not enter the classroom or disturb the teachers or class once the day has begun.
 Once classes have started, parents should sign the child in and then allow students to independently walk to his/her class.
 This policy minimizes the effect on both your child and the rest of the students in the classroom.